Poets&Quants Top Business Schools

 “A lot of what Auburn is based on is family.
 They try to make you feel like family from the moment you step foot on campus.
 The people make it feel like home for you,” says MBA Jerry James II.

-The school has over 6,000 undergraduate, graduate, and doctoral students.
 The full-time program is a lockstep 17-month cohort-based experience on campus.
-Alternatively to the full-time MBA, students can choose a video-based distance OMBA, an Executive MBA, and a Physicians Executive MBA.
+Alternatively, to the full-time MBA, students can choose a video-based distance OMBA, an Executive MBA, and a Physicians Executive MBA.

 If students have less than two years of full-time work experience, Auburn requires MBAs to complete a summer internship between the second and third semester.
-To apply, prospective students are asked to submit a resume, two letters of recommendations, a personal statement and GMAT/GRE scores.
+To apply, prospective students are asked to submit a resume, two letters of recommendation, a personal statement, and GMAT/GRE scores.

 Auburn University was established in 1856 as the East Alabama Male College, 20 years after the city of Auburn’s founding.
 In 1872, under the Morrill Act, the school became the first land-grant college in the South and was renamed the Agricultural and Mechanical College of Alabama.
 In 1899 the name again was changed, to the Alabama Polytechnic Institute.
 Finally, in 1960 the name of the school was changed to Auburn University, a title more in keeping with its location, and expressing the varied academic programs and larger curriculum of a major university.